City-of-Helsinki/bestpractice/docs/onboardee-checklist.md

 You may want to install native clients of those for your operating system or bookmark them for easier access.

 ### Ensure that you have setup all that is required to operate within a team
-* `Stadinetti` is our wi-fi of choice at the office which you may connect to if you want.
+* [[AOK (KuVa, Kanslia) specific:]] `Stadinetti` is our wi-fi of choice at the office which you may connect to if you want.
     * There are a few known issues related to `Stadinetti` like IMAP not working or hanging on inital connection to Google which are being investigated.
     * Because of this, some folks hotspot their internet from their phones and connect to internet like that.
 * Learn [how to report your working hours](https://helsinkisolutionoffice.atlassian.net/wiki/spaces/DD/pages/30015547/Work+hours+tracking).
 * Learn the [basics of working with Jira](https://helsinkisolutionoffice.atlassian.net/wiki/spaces/DD/pages/753745/Jira+instructions) if you aren't familiar with it already.
-* Integrate [KuVa's calendar](https://helsinkisolutionoffice.atlassian.net/wiki/spaces/DD/pages/47677441/Calendar+usage) into your calendar workflow.
+* [[KuVa specific:]] Integrate [KuVa's calendar](https://helsinkisolutionoffice.atlassian.net/wiki/spaces/DD/pages/47677441/Calendar+usage) into your calendar workflow.
 * Based on the team you've joined in your physical developer onboarding meeting, ensure that you know exactly which team's daily and sprint demo/retro/planning/refinement you should join on your calendar.

 ### Get to know people!
 * You should have been assigned a tutor by your onboarder in the physical developer onboarding meeting.
 * Your tutor is your go-to buddy and you can ask all your questions from them.
-* Write a few lines to introduce yourself to everyone in `#kuva-aok` Slack channel.
+* [[KuVa specific:]] Write a few lines to introduce yourself to everyone in `#kuva-aok` Slack channel.
 * Your team members should ideally pick you up for lunch themselves, but in the hopefully-unlikely scenario that they forget, feel free to ask and tag along with them! 👍
-* If you feel like you got jokes or opinions you want to share, `#ratkis-kitchenette` is the fun 😀 slack channel and the place to be!
+* [[KuVa specific:]] If you feel like you got jokes or opinions you want to share, `#ratkis-kitchenette` is the fun 😀 slack channel and the place to be!
-* You can also take a look at the list of [people working here](https://helsinkisolutionoffice.atlassian.net/wiki/spaces/DD/pages/753891/People) and contact some/any of them you feel their work is interesting and ask them what they're doing work-wise for example!
+* [[KuVa specific:]] You can also take a look at the list of [people working here](https://helsinkisolutionoffice.atlassian.net/wiki/spaces/DD/pages/753891/People) and contact some/any of them you feel their work is interesting and ask them what they're doing work-wise for example!

 ### Get a general sense of how we develop software in City of Helsinki